aarc-xyz/service-open-auth-backend/README.md

 We welcome contributions!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on how you can help improve the Service Open Auth Backend.

 For more detailed information or support, please reach out through our [Discord](https://discord.gg/3kFCfBgSdY) or [Telegram](https://t.me/aarcxyz) channels.

+## License

+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for more details.